ross-abaco/ics8580-gstreamer1.0-plugin/README.md

 ```
 ![PAL Output](abaco/B&W_PAL.JPG)
 PAL (P26 on DAQMAG2A) output of black and white CRT (With text overlay).
-# Known Issues
+# Known Issues / Todo
-* PAL/NTSC input deinterlacing drops odd lines (very basic).
+- [ ] PAL/NTSC input deinterlacing drops odd lines (very basic).
 Could do with improvement.
-* PAL/NTSC output interlacing is macro defined in sink.
+- [ ] PAL/NTSC output interlacing is macro defined in sink.
 Need to auto detect.
-* Not all modes have been tested.
+- [ ] Not all modes have been tested.
 Contact author for more information.
+- [ ] Remove other absolute paths to ICS-8580 SDK.

 # Links
 * [Abaco Systems ICS-8580](https://www.abaco.com/products/ics-8580-video-compression-board)